The countdown is on for the Seminole Hard Rock Winterfest Boat Parade - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 This year’s theme is “From Sawgrass to Seagrass: Waves of Holiday Cheer”.

-“You know what’s so amazing, that we’ve got the coolest theme this year, from Sawgrass to Seagrass and it really is reflective of what Broward County has to offer and here we are near the beach, near the sawgrass and it is just going to be so amazing,” said Founds.
+“You know what’s so amazing, that we’ve got the coolest theme this year, from Sawgrass to Seagrass and it really is reflective of what Broward County has to offer and here we are near the beach, near the sawgrass and it is just going to be so amazing,” Founds said.

 The one-of-a-kind parade showcases a display of beautifully decorated boats of all sizes along a 12-mile route.